MDN78/Skypro_auto_course/README.md

   - working with attributes
 7. Lesson 7 - lesson honored for Page Objects:
   - rebuild tests from check work on PO methods
+8. Lesson 8 - lesson about API testing via pytest and requests